-Police Script: "Today we are going to learn about the difference between a safe and unsafe person and and a safe and unsafe place.
-This will help you when you are walking to and from school or in your neighborhood.
-If you get lost or separated and find yourself alone and need help, you can find the safest place or person to help you."
+Police Script: "Today we are going to learn about the difference between a safe and unsafe person and a safe and unsafe place.
+This will help you when you are walking

 Now we're going to use our eyes, ears and nose to help us.
 Everyone "blink" your eyes three times... now "wiggle" your nose like a rabbit three times... and now "pull on" your ears two times...
 Ok very good!
 If you ever need help look for a trusted adult like a police officer, a teacher, a crossing guard, or a parent.